csihda/markdown2json-converter-py/README.md

 # markdown2json-converter-py

 A simple python script to convert markdown table files to json schema (draft 4 specification version) and description list (.tpl).
+The JavaScript implementation as well as WEB-UI version can be found in https://github.com/csihda/markdown2json-converter.

 ## Usage